The Life And Death

 trade.
 Manipulating vacationers with what I now realize was an underlying, but ever present, driving desperation.
 Joe would

-be a clown for people, mock himself, present himself in any way he thought would ingratiate.
-He uttered his smoothly flowing
+be a clown for people, mock himself, present himself in any manner he thought would be ingratiating.
+As he was uttering his

-holidays or weekends, which attracted me to the vicinity of his beat.
-Lucrative times for Joe, but he was probably similarly
+on sunny public holidays or weekends, which attracted me to the vicinity of his beat.
+Lucrative times for Joe, but he was

-engaged most other days too, unless it was raining, or too cold and windy, or all three, on that coast of frequent hurtling
+probably similarly engaged most other days too, unless it was raining, or too cold and windy, or all three, on that coast

-squalls.
-God knows how he got by in some of the savage months of Winter.
+of frequent hurtling squalls.
+God knows how he got by in some of the savage months of winter.

 Now and again Joe would take a break, and join the company for a beer, camera slung